 The interest rate risk capacity and risk appetite as well as the interest rate management strategy are defined at Group's level by the Board of Directors and are contained in the Group Wide Risk Management Framework which is reviewed annually.
 The Executive Committee is responsible for the implementation of this strategy.
 The monitoring and management of the interest rate risk are defined in the internal Rules Governing Interest Rate Risk.
 The Risk Management Committee is responsible for the compliance with the limits defined by the Board of Directors.
-The Assets & Liabilities Management of the balance-sheet and takes any decision relating to maturities gaps.
+The Assets & Liabilities Management Committee is responsible for the monitoring and the management of the balance-sheet and takes any decision relating to maturities gaps.